 Describe how the information is transmitted to entities external to VA and what security measures have been taken to protect it during transmission.

-This question is related to privacy control UL-2, Information Sharing with Third Parties Data Shared with External Organizations
+This question is related to privacy control UL-2, Information Sharing with Third Parties

+Data Shared with External Organizations

-List External List the purpose List the specific List the legal List the Program of information PII/PHI data authority, binding method of Office or IT being shared / elements that are agreement, SORN transmission System received / processed routine use, etc. and the information transmitted with (shared/received/trans that permit measures in is the specified mitted)with the external sharing place to shared/receiv program office or Program or IT system (can be more than secure data ed with IT system one) N/A N/A N/A N/A N/A
+List External Program Office or IT System information is List the purpose of information being shared / received / transmitted with the specified List the specific PII/PHI data elements that are processed (shared/received/trans mitted)with the List the legal authority, binding agreement, SORN routine use, etc. that permit external sharing List the method of transmission and the measures in place to shared/receiv ed with program office or IT system Program or IT system (can be more than one) secure data N/A N/A N/A N/A N/A